 Seattle's skyline is as cool as its music.
 And the Space Needle, built in 1962, still gives the city a modern appeal.
 Surrounded by water, Seattle sits on an isthmus between Puget Sound and Lake Washington.
 The scenery is anything but grungy.

-The best place for a scenic view of downtown Seattle is from Kerry Park, located about two miles northwest from downtown on Queen Anne Hill.
-Getting there is a little tricky, so zoom in on the map below to see the exact spot.
+A great place for a scenic view of downtown Seattle is from Kerry Park, located about two miles northwest from downtown on Queen Anne Hill.
+Getting there is a little tricky, and I'm sure the neighbors don't like all the visitors, but these photos show you what it's like.
 From Kerry Park, the Space Needle stands prominently in the foreground of the many skyscrapers.
 This view is fantastic at night.
 "With the lights out, it's less dangerous." - Kurt Cobain.

 If you're lucky to get there during a crystal clear afternoon, you'll see Mount Rainier in the background.
 This massive volcano looks close, but it's a two-hour drive away.
 Take your time, hurry up, choice is yours, don't be late.